qrzn23/min/wip/magick/content.md

-or in what order you have come ; so that although you have become a servant to the body, you may again rise to that Order (the A.*.
+or in what order you have come; so that although you have become a servant to the body, you may again rise to that Order (the A.*.
 A.*.) from which you descended, joining Works (Kamma) to the Sacred Reason (the Tao)”.